AlexiaChen/awesome-stars/README.md

 ## [C](id:c)

+- [sqlcipher/sqlcipher](https://github.com/sqlcipher/sqlcipher) – SQLCipher is a standalone fork of SQLite that adds 256 bit AES encryption of database files and other security features.
 - [antirez/smaz](https://github.com/antirez/smaz) – Small strings compression library
 - [zserge/jsmn](https://github.com/zserge/jsmn) – Jsmn is a world fastest JSON parser/tokenizer.
 This is the official repo replacing the old one at Bitbucket
 - [jserv/shecc](https://github.com/jserv/shecc) – A self-hosting and educational C compiler